 FEATURED FLORIDA BEACHES

-Whether you're looking for a family beach, a beach for your dog, the best place to surf, or just a secluded stretch of sand, here's your best Florida beach guide.
+Whether you're looking for a family beach, a beach for your dog, the best place to surf, or just a secluded stretch of sand where you can swim and soak up the sun, here's a guide to some of Florida's best beaches.

 Since the sheer number of stunning shores in Florida can be a bit overwhelming (unless of course you’re lucky enough to visit them all), we’ve made a list of some favorite Florida beaches according to interest.
 Math has never been so easy!